DIY Heated Neck Wrap with Buckwheat & Lavender

-Tutorial showing how to make a Buckwheat Heated Neck Wrap Not only is this neck wrap microwaveable, but it can also be kept in the freezer for a cold neck or shoulder wrap as necessary.
-The addition of lavender makes this aromatherapy shoulder wrap all the more therapeutic.
+Tutorial showing how to make a DIY Heated Neck Wrap filled with buckwheat and lavender.
+Not only is this neck wrap microwaveable, but it can also be kept in the freezer for a cold neck or shoulder wrap as necessary.
+The addition of lavender makes this DIY heat pack like you own ohhhhh so relaxing personal buckwheat heating pad.

 So, I have good news and bad news.
 The bad news…sometime in the past several months I’ve become very good at carrying all my stress in the scalene muscles on the right side of my neck.
 Over time, these muscles had become so tight and bound up that I was having numbness and tingling down my arm all the way to my fingers.